If you’re under the age of thirty and have never been in a situationship, you can consider yourself lucky.

 7. You’re putting in all the effort

-One-sidedness is one of the most common red flags of situationships.
+One-sidedness is one of the most common red flags that you’re in a situationship.
 In this scenario, you’re initiating the majority of texts, calls, and meet-ups.
 (I say meet-ups because I know you’re not going out on actual dates).

-There’s probably a part of you that knows that if you pulled back, the relationship would fade out.
+There’s a part of you that knows that if you pulled back, the relationship would end.

-Because you’re desperate not to let this happen, you’re still enthusiastically replying to the driest texts and saying “No worries” when they tell you they’re too busy to see you for the umpteenth time.
+And you’re desperate to prevent this from happening.
+So you’re still enthusiastically replying to the driest texts and saying “No worries” when they tell you (once again) that they’re too busy to see you.

 When you’re still in the early stages of dating, it’s normal to continue seeing other people.
 You shouldn’t expect commitment from someone you barely know.